The Leibniz Contingency Argument

 Everything that exists has an explanation.
 The universe exists but cannot explain itself.
 Therefore, something outside the universe - God - must explain it.

-The Leibniz Contingency Argument begins with the most fundamental question in all of philosophy: why is there something rather than nothing?
-Formulated by Gottfried Wilhelm Leibniz in his 1714 work Monadology and further developed by Samuel Clarke, it argues that anything that could have failed to exist requires an explanation - and that the chain of explanations must terminate in a being that exists necessarily.
-The argument scores 30/100 for soundness because its core principle, the Principle of Sufficient Reason, is philosophically debatable and faces challenges from modern physics.
+The Leibniz Contingency Argument asks the deepest question in philosophy: why is there something rather than nothing?
+It says anything that could have failed to exist needs an explanation, and the chain of explanations must end in a being that exists necessarily - which proponents identify as God.
+Created by Gottfried Wilhelm Leibniz in his 1714 Monadology and developed further by Samuel Clarke, it scores 30/100 for soundness because its core idea - the Principle of Sufficient Reason - is itself debatable and faces challenges from modern physics.

 The Core Argument

-3. The universe is contingent - it could have not existed, or could have existed differently.
+- The universe is contingent - it could have failed to exist, or existed differently.

-4. Therefore, the explanation of the universe must be found in a necessary being that exists outside the universe.
+- So the explanation of the universe must lie in a necessary being outside the universe.

-Proponents identify this necessary being as God.
-Unlike the Kalam Cosmological Argument, the Contingency Argument does not require the universe to have had a temporal beginning.
-Even an eternal universe - one that has existed forever - still requires an explanation for why it exists at all.
-An infinite chain of contingent causes, stretching back forever, still needs something to explain why that entire chain exists rather than nothing.
+Proponents call this necessary being God.
+Unlike the Kalam Cosmological Argument, the Contingency Argument does not require the universe to have a beginning in time.
+Even an eternal universe still needs an explanation for why it exists at all.
+An infinite chain of contingent causes stretching back forever still needs something to explain why that whole chain exists rather than nothing.

 The Principle of Sufficient Reason

-The argument rests on the Principle of Sufficient Reason (PSR) - the claim that everything has an explanation.
-This principle has a long philosophical pedigree and powerful intuitive appeal.
-It underlies the practice of science itself: when scientists observe a phenomenon, they look for explanations rather than accepting it as inexplicable.
-The discoveries of gravity, natural selection, and the structure of DNA all resulted from refusing to accept brute, unexplained facts.
+The argument rests on the Principle of Sufficient Reason (PSR): everything has an explanation.
+The PSR has powerful intuitive appeal and a long history.
+It is the same idea that drives science: when scientists see something happen, they look for an explanation instead of accepting it as a mystery.
+The discoveries of gravity, natural selection, and the structure of DNA all came from refusing to accept brute facts.

-Leibniz considered the PSR a foundational truth of reason, as undeniable as the law of noncontradiction.
-If we abandon it, he argued, we abandon the entire basis for rational inquiry.
-Why investigate anything if some things simply have no explanation?
+Leibniz treated the PSR as a basic truth of reason, as undeniable as the law of non-contradiction.
+Drop it, he said, and you drop the basis for all rational inquiry.
+Why investigate anything if some things just have no explanation?

-However, the PSR is far more controversial than it initially appears.
-Accepting it in full generality has sweeping consequences that many philosophers find unacceptable.
-Peter van Inwagen has argued that the unrestricted PSR leads to modal collapse - the conclusion that everything that exists must exist necessarily, eliminating all contingency and possibility from reality.
-If everything has a sufficient reason, and sufficient reasons necessitate their consequences, then nothing could have been otherwise.
+But the PSR is more contested than it looks.
+Taken in full generality, it has sweeping consequences many philosophers reject.
+Peter van Inwagen has argued that the unrestricted PSR leads to modal collapse: if everything has a sufficient reason, and sufficient reasons force their results, then everything that exists must exist necessarily - and nothing could have been otherwise.
+That wipes out all contingency.

 Contingency vs. Necessity

-The argument depends on the distinction between contingent and necessary existence.
-A contingent being is one that could have failed to exist - it depends on something else for its existence.
+The argument hinges on the difference between contingent and necessary existence.
+A contingent being is one that could have failed to exist - it depends on something else.
 You are contingent: if your parents had never met, you would not exist.
-A necessary being exists in every possible world - its nonexistence is logically impossible, like a mathematical truth.
+A necessary being exists in every possible world; its non-existence is logically impossible, like a mathematical truth.

 Leibniz argued that the universe is contingent.
-The specific physical constants, initial conditions, and laws of nature could have been different.
-Nothing about the universe’s nature makes its existence logically necessary.
-Therefore, it must have an external explanation in something that does exist necessarily.
+The specific physical constants, starting conditions, and laws of nature could have been different.
+Nothing about the universe makes it logically necessary.
+So it must have an outside explanation in something that does exist necessarily.

-This is where the argument’s classification matters.
-Unlike causal arguments that point to a temporal first event, the Contingency Argument posits an ontological ground - a reason for the universe’s existence that operates at every moment, not just at the beginning.
-Even if the universe has always existed, it still depends on a necessary being for its ongoing existence, the way a light depends on electricity even while it is continuously on.
+This is the argument’s distinct angle.
+Unlike causal arguments that point to a first event in time, the Contingency Argument points to an ongoing ground - a reason for the universe’s existence that holds at every moment, not just at the beginning.
+Even if the universe has always existed, it still depends on a necessary being for its ongoing existence, the way a light depends on electricity even while it stays continuously on.

 Challenges From Quantum Physics

-Quantum mechanics poses a direct challenge to the Principle of Sufficient Reason.
-Several quantum phenomena appear to be genuinely uncaused or unexplained in the traditional sense:
+Quantum mechanics directly challenges the Principle of Sufficient Reason.
+Several quantum effects appear to be truly uncaused in the traditional sense:

-Radioactive decay: When a specific radioactive atom decays is fundamentally indeterminate.
-No hidden variable, no prior condition, no sufficient reason determines the exact moment.
+Radioactive decay.
+When a specific radioactive atom decays is fundamentally undetermined.
+No hidden variable, no prior condition, no sufficient reason fixes the exact moment.
 The decay has a statistical probability but no individual cause.

-Quantum indeterminacy: In the standard Copenhagen interpretation, measurement outcomes are irreducibly probabilistic.
-When a photon hits a beam splitter, no sufficient reason determines which path it takes.
-The outcome is fundamentally random.
+Quantum indeterminacy.
+In the standard Copenhagen interpretation, measurement outcomes are irreducibly random.
+When a photon hits a beam splitter, no sufficient reason fixes which path it takes.

-Quantum vacuum fluctuations: Virtual particles spontaneously appear and disappear from the quantum vacuum.
-Some physicists, including Lawrence Krauss, have suggested that the universe itself may have emerged from such a fluctuation - a quantum event without a traditional “sufficient reason.”
+Quantum vacuum fluctuations.
+Virtual particles pop in and out of the quantum vacuum.
+Some physicists, including Lawrence Krauss, have suggested the universe itself may have emerged from such a fluctuation - a quantum event with no traditional “sufficient reason.”

-Defenders of the PSR respond that quantum indeterminacy may reflect our ignorance rather than genuine absence of explanation, pointing to deterministic interpretations like Bohmian mechanics.
-But the existence of viable interpretations that reject the PSR at the fundamental level weakens the claim that it is a necessary truth.
+PSR defenders reply that quantum randomness may reflect our ignorance rather than a true absence of explanation, pointing to deterministic interpretations like Bohmian mechanics.
+But the fact that valid physical theories reject the PSR at the deepest level weakens the claim that it is a necessary truth.

 The Brute Fact Objection

-The most straightforward objection is that the universe may simply be a brute fact - it exists without explanation.
-Philosopher Bertrand Russell famously stated in his 1948 debate with Frederick Copleston that “the universe is just there, and that’s all.”
+The simplest objection is that the universe may just be a brute fact - it exists without explanation.
+Bertrand Russell famously said in his 1948 debate with Frederick Copleston: “the universe is just there, and that’s all.”

-This response strikes many as intellectually unsatisfying, but “unsatisfying” does not mean “false.”
-There is no logical requirement that everything has an explanation.
-The demand for one may be a cognitive bias - humans are pattern-seeking beings who struggle to accept the unexplained - rather than a feature of reality.
+Many find this unsatisfying, but “unsatisfying” does not mean “false.”
+Nothing in logic requires that everything has an explanation.
+The demand for one may be a mental habit - humans are pattern-seekers who struggle to accept the unexplained - rather than a feature of reality.
 If God can exist as an unexplained necessary being, why can the universe not exist as an unexplained brute fact?
-The asymmetry requires justification.
+The asymmetry needs justification.

-Leibniz and his defenders argue that brute facts are rationally unacceptable - that accepting them at any point undermines the entire enterprise of rational inquiry.
-Critics counter that this proves too much: it would mean that nothing is rationally acceptable unless we can explain everything, including why the necessary being exists necessarily.
-At some point, explanation must stop, and the theist and atheist merely disagree about where.
+Leibniz and his defenders argue that brute facts are rationally unacceptable - that accepting them at any point ruins all rational inquiry.
+Critics reply this proves too much: it would mean nothing is rationally acceptable unless we can explain everything, including why the necessary being exists necessarily.
+At some point explanation must stop.
+Theist and atheist just disagree about where.

 Can the Universe Be Necessary?

 A key premise is that the universe is contingent.
 But is it?
-Some philosophers and physicists have argued that the universe may exist necessarily:
+Some philosophers and physicists argue the universe may exist necessarily:

-Physical necessity: If the laws of physics could not have been otherwise - if they are the only mathematically consistent set of laws - then the universe exists necessarily.
-The mathematical universe hypothesis, proposed by physicist Max Tegmark, suggests that all mathematically consistent structures exist necessarily.
-If our universe is one such structure, it exists by mathematical necessity without requiring an external explanation.
+Physical necessity.
+If the laws of physics could not have been different - if they are the only mathematically consistent set of laws - then the universe exists necessarily.
+The mathematical universe hypothesis, proposed by physicist Max Tegmark, says all mathematically consistent structures exist necessarily.
+If our universe is one such structure, it exists by mathematical necessity with no outside explanation needed.

-Modal realism: David Lewis’s modal realism holds that all possible worlds actually exist.
-If so, our universe exists necessarily (as one of infinitely many actual worlds), eliminating the need for an external explanation.
+Modal realism.
+David Lewis’s modal realism holds that all possible worlds actually exist.
+If so, our universe exists necessarily (as one of infinitely many real worlds), removing the need for an external explanation.

-Each of these alternatives is controversial, but they demonstrate that the contingency of the universe is not self-evident.
-The argument requires defending this premise, not merely asserting it.
+Each of these is controversial, but they show that the universe’s contingency is not self-evident.
+The argument has to defend this premise, not just assume it.

 The Gap From Necessary Being to God

-Even if the argument succeeds in establishing a necessary being, significant work remains to identify that being as God.
-The conclusion is “a necessary being exists” - not “a personal, omniscient, omnibenevolent creator exists.”
+Even if the argument establishes a necessary being, big work remains to identify that being as God.
+The conclusion is “a necessary being exists” - not “a personal, all-knowing, all-good creator exists.”

-A necessary being could be an impersonal metaphysical principle, an abstract ground of being, a necessary mathematical structure, or the fundamental laws of physics themselves.
-Nothing in the argument establishes that the necessary being has a mind, has intentions, or cares about human beings.
+A necessary being could be an impersonal principle, an abstract ground of being, a necessary mathematical structure, or the basic laws of physics.
+Nothing in the argument shows the necessary being has a mind, intentions, or cares about humans.
 This is the same “gap problem” that affects the Kalam Cosmological Argument and Aquinas’ Five Ways.

-Clarke argued that the necessary being must be intelligent because it chose to create this particular contingent world rather than another.
-But this assumes the necessary being made a choice, which presupposes it has a mind - the very thing the argument is trying to establish.
-The reasoning is circular without independent support.
+Clarke argued the necessary being must be intelligent because it chose to create this particular world rather than another.
+But this assumes the necessary being made a choice, which assumes it has a mind - the very thing the argument is trying to prove.
+The reasoning is circular without extra support.

 Leibniz’s “Best of All Possible Worlds”

-Leibniz himself drew a stronger conclusion from the argument: not only does a necessary being exist, but this being chose to create the best of all possible worlds.
-Because God is supremely rational, God would choose the world that maximizes perfection.
+Leibniz drew a stronger conclusion from his argument: not only does a necessary being exist, but this being chose to create the best of all possible worlds.
+Since God is supremely rational, God would pick the world that maximizes perfection.

-This additional claim was famously satirized by Voltaire in Candide, where the character Dr. Pangloss insists everything is for the best despite cascading disasters.
-The Problem of Evil provides the most sustained philosophical challenge to this optimistic conclusion.
-A world containing the Holocaust, childhood leukemia, and natural disasters does not obviously appear to be the best possible world - though Leibniz would argue that apparent imperfections serve a greater purpose we cannot fully comprehend.
+This was famously satirized by Voltaire in Candide, where Dr. Pangloss insists everything is for the best despite one disaster after another.
+The Problem of Evil is the strongest sustained challenge to this optimism.
+A world that contains the Holocaust, childhood leukemia, and natural disasters does not look like the best possible world - though Leibniz would say apparent flaws serve a bigger purpose we cannot fully grasp.

 Comparison With Other Cosmological Arguments

-The Contingency Argument occupies a distinctive position among cosmological arguments.
-Its key advantage over the Kalam is that it does not depend on the universe having a temporal beginning - a claim that faces scientific uncertainty.
-Its key advantage over Aquinas’ Five Ways is that it does not depend on Aristotelian metaphysics, which many contemporary philosophers reject.
+The Contingency Argument stands out among cosmological arguments.
+Its main advantage over the Kalam: it does not need the universe to have had a beginning in time - a claim that faces scientific uncertainty.
+Its main advantage over Aquinas’ Five Ways: it does not lean on Aristotelian metaphysics, which many modern philosophers reject.

-Its key disadvantage is its dependence on the PSR, which many philosophers consider too strong.
-The Kalam can fall back on the weaker causal principle (everything that begins to exist has a cause), which is less controversial than the claim that everything that exists has an explanation.
-The Contingency Argument needs the stronger principle and inherits all its difficulties.
+Its main weakness: it depends on the PSR, which many philosophers consider too strong.
+The Kalam can fall back on a weaker causal principle (everything that begins to exist has a cause), which is less controversial than the claim that everything that exists has an explanation.
+The Contingency Argument needs the stronger principle and inherits all its problems.

 Our Scoring

 The soundness score of 30/100 reflects that the Principle of Sufficient Reason - the argument’s foundation - is genuinely debatable and faces challenges from quantum physics, the brute fact objection, and concerns about modal collapse.
-The contingency of the universe is assumed rather than demonstrated, and several alternatives (mathematical necessity, Spinozan metaphysics) challenge this premise.
-The argument also shares the gap problem with other cosmological arguments: even if a necessary being exists, the argument does not establish that this being is God in any recognizable sense.
+The universe’s contingency is assumed rather than proved, and alternatives (mathematical necessity, Spinozan metaphysics) challenge this premise.
+The argument also shares the gap problem with other cosmological arguments: even if a necessary being exists, the argument does not show this being is God in any recognizable sense.

-The Personal God score of 40/100 is the lowest because the argument provides no evidence that the necessary being is personal, conscious, loving, or morally concerned.
+The Personal God score of 40/100 is the lowest because the argument gives no evidence the necessary being is personal, conscious, loving, or morally concerned.
 A necessary ground of being could be entirely impersonal - a mathematical structure, an abstract principle, or a fundamental law.
-The gap between “necessary being” and “personal God who intervenes in human affairs” is vast and unbridged.
+The gap between “necessary being” and “personal God who intervenes in human affairs” is wide and unbridged.

-The Creator score of 65/100 is substantially higher because the argument’s logic points toward something that grounds and explains the universe’s existence - a role that closely matches the concept of a creator or designer.
-If the universe depends on a necessary being for its existence, that being functions as the universe’s ontological creator, even if it did not create through a temporal act of will.
-The explanatory relationship between necessary being and contingent universe maps naturally onto the creator concept.
+The Creator score of 65/100 is much higher because the argument’s logic points toward something that grounds and explains the universe’s existence - a role that closely matches a creator or designer.
+If the universe depends on a necessary being for its existence, that being functions as the universe’s creator, even if it did not create through a one-time act of will.
+The link between necessary being and contingent universe maps naturally onto the creator concept.